INTO-CPS-Association/example_digital-twin_incubator/software/digital_twin/data_access/influxdbserver/README.md

 # Initial Setup of Database

 This has been done once, and there's no need to repeat it.
+But it is left here in case we loose the file [influxdb.zip](./influxdb.zip).

 1. Open http://localhost:8086/
 2. Press Get-Started